-Now we know that any matrix of this form has a sequential projective quantum representation if and only if $X$ is positive semidefinite.
-However a matrix satisfies $X \succeq 0$ if and only if the determinant of all principles minors are non-negative.
-This finally gives
+Any matrix of this form has a sequential projective quantum representation if and only if $X$ is positive semidefinite.
+However a matrix satisfies $X \succeq 0$ if and only if the determinant of all principal minors are non-negative.
+This gives